keanehauck/keanehauck.github.io/collections/_posts/2026-01-31-planet-survival.md

 * The contraptions need to be as simple as possible.

-It's totally uninteresting to just surround myself with a 1000-foot thick ball of steel and plop it on the surface of some random planet[^According to the [heat equation](https://en.wikipedia.org/wiki/Thermal_diffusivity) a 1000-foot thick ball of steel will definitely maintain a stable interior temperature for 24 hours.
+It's totally uninteresting to just surround myself with a 1000-foot thick ball of steel and plop it on the surface of some random planet (According to the [heat equation](https://en.wikipedia.org/wiki/Thermal_diffusivity) a 1000-foot thick ball of steel will definitely maintain a stable interior temperature for 24 hours.
 However, we can do better.
 The thermal diffusivity chart on wikipedia suggests that steel is a rather poor medium for our giant ball.
-Rubber actually fares really well, followed by glass.]
+Rubber actually fares really well, followed by glass).
 Therefore, the challenge is as interesting as possible if our goal is to make a simple, exposed contraption.

 * My contraption and I will be teleported to surface level of the planet (if it has a surface)